ilsilfverskiold/ai-tech-news-bot/readme.md

 See the config.py file for setting specific categories or keywords.
 See the example newsletter that has been generated here.

 The project is free to use and will only cost you the OpenAI tokens, about $0.05 per report.
+You may change the OpenAI LLM model.

 If you need guidence or want to build the API yourself see this tutorial [here](https://levelup.gitconnected.com/build-a-personal-ai-tech-news-agent-94e7a2e508fe) and [here](https://medium.com/gitconnected/predicting-tech-trends-with-natural-language-processing-9d9ce1c082d3).